robert-hh/SPI_Flash/README.md

 ```

 ```
-# Example using SoftSPI with a QSPI chip.
+# Example using SoftSPI with a QSPI device.
 import os
 from flashbdev import FlashBdev from spiflash import SPIflash